aws-samples/aws-modernization-with-sysdig/content/_index.md

 Welcomed to this workshop!

-If you are here, you probably are - or you are about to be - aware about that the challenges securing _cloud-native_ applications.
+If you are here, you are aware about some of the challenges of securing _cloud-native_ applications.

 ## Nature of _Cloud-Native_ applications

-The security of _Cloud-Native_ applications is not an easy duty, even for professionals.
+Securing _Cloud-Native_ applications is not an easy duty, even for professionals.
 Part of this complexity can be explained by a set of unique attributes ¹.
 These applications typically are:

 - A combination of microservices applications (often based on Linux containers).